PixelsCamp/talks/web-security-101_renato-rodrigues.md

-Web Security 101 - Things that can make the difference.
+Web Security 101 - Things that can make a difference.
 ========================

 * Speaker   : Renato Rodrigues